Taurus0k/CODMW2/README.md

 # Antiga's GSC Hub
-  - I plan on releasing quality content for the Trickshotting community to utilize.
+  - I plan on releasing quality content for the Normal and Trickshotting community to utilize.

 # Azza Hub
   - This is strictly for Azza related GSC.
 Many things that are unseen or seen will be released within the Azza Hub section.
 Everything that is made is done with quality and care (keep in mind, there is always room for improvements).